ktarrant/lazarus-walkthrough/book/src/introduction.md

 # Introduction

 Welcome to the Pokémon walkthrough project!
-This mdBook will eventually hold a step-by-step guide through the core story beats, optional quests, and team building strategies for multiple regions.
-For now we are laying the groundwork for the guide and documenting useful reference material pulled from the repository notes.
+This guide focuses on the ROM hack **Pokémon Lazarus**, beginning in Acrisia City and chronicling the journey to Jusmail Town and beyond.
+Expect detailed notes on every mandatory battle, sidequest, and team-building milestone designed specifically for Lazarus.
+For now we are laying the groundwork for the guide and documenting useful reference material pulled from the repository notes, including the full list of Lazarus starter options: Popplio, Rowlet, Froakie, Chespin, Litten, Quaxly, Fennekin, Sprigatito, and Fuecoco.

 We also cache the entire PokeAPI dataset locally (see `pokemon-cards.md`) so any chapter can drop in a fully generated Pokémon card for quick reference on a